 Enterprise DevOps realities and a path towards Continuous Delivery

 CIC has just published Continuous Delivery Realization.
 This Guide offers directions for improving the collaboration between IT development and operations teams, and a path towards Continuous Delivery.
 Continuous Delivery is synonymous with an ability to increase software release rates.
 It provides IT organizations with the capacity and flexibility for reacting to the changing demands of their business clients.

-The Guide is available as a free download from the Research Library.
+The Guide is available as a free download from the CIC Web Store.

-In a separate but related report, we profile the support delivered to improving Enterprise development and operations relations (DevOps) by Serena Software’s Release Management and Automation portfolio (also available from the Research Library).
+In a separate but related report, we profile the support delivered to improving Enterprise development and operations relations (DevOps) by Serena Software’s Release Management and Automation portfolio (also available from the CIC Web Store).

 Patterns and working practices for cross discipline Agile implementation